-Besides health and economic development benefits, there are additional benefits to bicycle- and pedestrian-friendly environments.
-Although traffic congestion is not typically a major concern for the City of Bird Island, having a friendly active living transportation community will reduce roadway congestion, decrease driver frustration, and increase the availability of parking.
-Reducing the number of motor vehicle trips will also further support health by lowering air pollution.
+Besides health and economic development benefits there are a couple of other benefits for a community having a bicycle and pedestrian friendly environment.
+Although traffic congestion is not a major concern in the City of Renville, having a friendly active living transportation community will lower roadway congestion, driver frustration, and increase parking availability.
+Removing some motor vehicle trips is also good for lowering pollution.